wp-plugins/constant-contact-api/readme.txt

 == Changelog ==

+= 2.2 =
+* Added an Events widget and shortcode
+* Updated the readme to have Form Designer shortcode instructions (see FAQ)

 = 2.1.4 =
 * Converted the plugin to using the <a href="http://codex.wordpress.org/HTTP_API" rel="nofollow">WordPress HTTP API</a> and `wp_remote_request()`.
 This should fix issues some users have been having with setting up the plugin (such as <a href="http://wordpress.org/support/topic/565047" rel="nofollow">issue #565047</a>)
 * Fixed issue where if the Constant Contact username & password settings were incorrect, then saved again (and still incorrect), there would be an error `Warning: Cannot modify header information - headers already sent by...`